openfaas/python-flask-template/README.md

 OpenFaaS Python Flask Templates
 =============================================

-The Python Flask templates make use of the incubator project [of-watchdog](https://github.com/openfaas-incubator/of-watchdog) to handle higher throughput than the [classic watchdog](https://github.com/openfaas/faas/tree/master/watchdog) due to the process being kept warm.
+The Python Flask templates that make use of the incubator project [of-watchdog](https://github.com/openfaas-incubator/of-watchdog).

-Templates available under this repository:
+Templates available in this repository:
 - python27-flask
 - python3-flask
 - python3-flask-armhf
-- python3-http*
+- python3-http
-- python3-http-armhf*
+- python3-http-armhf

 Notes:
-- The templates listed with an asterik are the only ones that support additional control over the HTTP response and provide access to HTTP request details.
 - To build and deploy a function for Raspberry Pi or ARMv7 in general, use the language templates ending in *-armhf*

 ## Downloading the templates